Data generation, preprocessing, and loading.

 Data Loader

-We load the datasets with the fastai DataLoaders object.
+To load trajectories, we use the convenience funtion load_data().
+This function accepts a configuration dictionary and returns the fastai DataLoaders object.
 This object takes care of the splitting and preprocessing of the data, as well as shuffling batches in training and some other utilities.

 source